MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M03_Lab05_Set_up_Accounts_Payable.md

 Configure vendors.

+   1. At the top of the main Business Center page, click the search icon in the black bar on the right.
+Then type **Vendors**, and click the **Vendors** link.

-   1. In the **Vendors** list page, multi-select imported vendors V9001, V9003 and V9007.
+   3. In the **Vendors** list page, multi-select imported vendors V9001, V9003 and V9007.

    2. Select **Process**, and then select **Apply Template**.

-   3. In the vendor templates list, select Domestic vendors, and click **OK.**
+   3. In the vendor templates list, select Domestic vendors, and click **OK**.

    4. In the **Vendors** list page, multi-select imported vendors V9002, V9005 and V9006.

    5. Select **Process**, and then select **Apply Template**.

-   6. In the vendor templates list, select EU vendors, and click **OK.**
+   6. In the vendor templates list, select EU vendors, and click **OK**.

    7. In the **Vendors** list page, multi-select imported vendors V9004 and V9008.